CreoPhon/consonant_stability_portuguese_creoles/README.md

 The variability in the two groups is very different.
 The direction of the effect is interesting: shorter durations yield more stability more consistently.
 Over time, the variability in mean stability increases.
-Time is “destabillizing the pattern of stability”.
+Time is “destabillizing the pattern of stability” (pc Nicholas Lester).

-But it looks like you might have something tastier on your hands.
-The creoles appear to be bouncing back toward the lexifier over time (based on the duration findings; but perhaps I misunderstand).

 And we can also increase the number of observations by running the analysis at the segment level, rather than on mean stability.

-Exploratory analysis with a generalized additive model (GAM).
+Here is an exploratory analysis with a generalized additive model (GAM).

 ``` r
 # Factorize duration_group